Key takeaways

 After the Federal Reserve’s latest interest rate decision, you may be tempted to try and start connecting some dots.

-In those updated projections, officials also now see 0.75 percentage point worth of cuts in 2024 on the expectation that inflation and economic growth will gradually slow.
+Officials signaled in those updated projections that they see 0.75 percentage point worth of cuts in 2024 on the expectation that inflation and growth will gradually continue slowing.
 Those moves imply three quarter-point cuts to the Fed’s key interest rate.

 Even with three rate cuts next year, the Fed’s key benchmark borrowing rate would stay at the highest level since 2007.
-Those estimates signal policymakers are prepared to keep rates higher for longer, decisions that could influence every consumer’s financial decisions.
-Higher rates translate to higher yields at banks, along with more expensive borrowing costs on any type of product from a credit card to a home equity loan.
+Those estimates signal policymakers are prepared to keep rates higher for longer, decisions that could greatly impact consumers’ finances.
+Higher rates translate to higher yields at banks, along with more expensive borrowing costs on any type of product, from a credit card to a home equity loan.

 But even though it seems comparable to getting a sneak peek at the winning lottery numbers — helping you predict when could be a good time to lock in a certificate of deposit (CD) or auto loan — you should still proceed with caution.
 Many experts, including members of the Fed itself, have questioned the predictive power of this tool.
 Fed officials’ projections are never set in stone, and they could continue to evolve as more information about inflation and the labor market comes in.